dmgass/baseline/README.rst

     Hit [ENTER] to accept, [Ctrl-C] to cancel

-Pressing :guilabel:`Enter` causes the tool to overwrite the scripts with the new baseline updates and remove the temporary `.py.update` files.
+Pressing ``Enter`` causes the tool to overwrite the scripts with the new baseline updates and remove the temporary ``.py.update`` files.

 Run ``fox.py`` again and observe the ``assert`` does not raise an exception nor is a copy of the source file update generated.
 If in the future the test